juju/docs/src/en/developer-storage.md

 block devices allocated to the 'disks' store.
 The formats supported by "range"
 are: m (a fixed number), m-n (an explicit range), and m- (a minimum number).

-Unless a number is explicitly specified during deployment, units of the service will be allocated the minimum number of storage instances specified in the charm metadata.
+Unless a number is explicitly specified during deployment, units of the application will be allocated the minimum number of storage instances specified in the charm metadata.
 It is then possible to add instances (up to the maximum) by using the `juju storage add` command, or using the `storage-add` hook tool.